Getting cold because you’re getting error code 270 from your Lennox® furnace?

 - Air filter

-Your technician will also make sure the ignitor is actually lighting the burner and that there are no interferences or cracked hoses within your system.
+Your technician will also make sure the ignitor is truly lighting the burner and that there are no interferences or cracked hoses within your system.

 An ignitor always seems to fail when you need it most, prompting an after-hours trip charge.